-Anne Arundel County Board of Education member Andrew Pruski said he will vote against the proposal for a new elementary school near the planned Two Rivers development, citing concerns over a lack of public discussion.
+Anne Arundel County Board of Education member Andrew Pruski said he will vote against the proposal for a , citing concerns over a lack of public discussion.

 Pruski and other board members heard from many local residents opposing the current proposal by Koch Homes and Classic Community Cos. to pay $38 million for a new elementary school.
 The school would accomodate students from the 2,000 homes planned at Two Rivers.

 Pruski is a resident of the Four Seasons community in Gambrills.

 The school board will hear the full presentation Wednesday and could vote on the proposal.